Ulcerative Colitis: Care Instructions

 How can you care for yourself at home?

-• Do not take anti-inflammatory medicines, such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve).
+- Do not take anti-inflammatory medicines unless your doctor says it is okay.
+These include aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve).
 They may make your symptoms worse.

-• This disease can affect all parts of your life.
-Get support from friends and family.
-You may also want to get some counseling.
+- This disease can affect all parts of your life.
+Get support from friends and family or a counselor.

 When should you call for help?